nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework.md

 --}}
 ![Java Client Request flow](nx_asset://07c0feb4-cba8-45bd-917f-53e2cc090f15 ?border=true)

-#### The BulkService
+#### BulkService

 The entry point is the `BulkService` that takes a bulk command as an input.
 The service submits this command, meaning it appends the `BulkCommand` to the `command` stream.

-The BulkService can also returns the status of a command which is internally stored into a KeyValueStore.
+The BulkService can also return the status of a command which is internally stored into a KeyValueStore.

-#### The Scroller computation
+#### Scroller Computation

 The `command` stream is the input of the `Scroller` computation.